Breaking the chains: Fighting scholarship injustice in Ghana

 There are many gifted but needy students across the length and breadth of the country who can not even pay school fees, buy handouts, or secure hostel accommodations as shelter over their heads to learn.
 Yet, they navigate these hurdles and achieve good grades only to be denied scholarships.

-It is becoming a growing concern and an unpleasant situation that card-bearing members of political parties and already established individuals with a very rich background are the ones these scholarships favor.
-Most of the time, a student gets them when they are actively involved in student politics and activism before they are considered, which shouldn't be the case.
+It is becoming a growing concern and an unpleasant situation that card bearing members of political parties and already established individuals with a very rich background are the ones these scholarships favours, most of the time a student gets it is when they are actively involved in student politics and activism before they are considered, which shouldn't be the case.

 We are setting a bad precedent as a nation, and we risk shattering the dreams of the young ones who hold the future of our dear nation.